pololu/rpicsim/docs/IntroductionToRuby.md

 You should be able to accomplish a lot with RPicSim by just copying the examples in this manual, without any specific study of the Ruby language.
 However, knowing Ruby will allow you to condense repetitive parts of your tests, enable you to express complex concepts, and make it much easier to troubleshoot problems.

-If you are new to Ruby, I recommend spending an afternoon perusing the [Documentation page on ruby-lang.org](https://www.ruby-lang.org/en/documentation/).
+If you are new to Ruby, it would be a good idea to spend an afternoon perusing the [Documentation page on ruby-lang.org](https://www.ruby-lang.org/en/documentation/).
 If you want more, there are many books you can buy that teach Ruby.
 If you have any particular questions, try searching Google and then try asking on [StackOverflow](http://www.stackoverflow.com).
 Your question will probably be answered within hours, but remember to provide all the necessary information in your first post (see [SSCCE.org](http://www.sscce.org)).